EnterpriseDB/repmgr/README.md

     Unregisters a standby with `repmgr`.
 This command does not affect the actual replication, just removes the standby's entry from the `repmgr.nodes` table.
     See also section "Unregistering a standby from a replication cluster".

+* `standby follow`

+    Attaches the standby to a new primary.
+This command requires a valid `repmgr.conf` file for the standby, either specified explicitly with `-f/--config-file` or located in the current working directory; no additional arguments are required.

+    This command will force a restart of the standby server.
+It can only be used to attach a standby to a new primary node.

 * `standby switchover`